philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+12/24/2020 - Happy Holidays.
+I updated the events template today to divs and moved the HTML code from the backend to the template.
+Cleanup is going well.
+About 1/3 of the way through removing tables and moving code into templates.

 12/15/2020 - I removed all tables from the index display page.
 Now it is running with divs/css.
 I also changed the host list display to iterate through a dict in jinja2.
 I still have quite a bit of clean up to do but it's coming along.

 12/7/2020 - I'm updating how I'm displaying the SVG icons as part of the CSS refresh.